as-ws22/website/docs/course-syllabus.md

 (exams)=
 ### Exams

-There will be two, "take-home", open-note exams in Moodle.
+There will be multiple open-note exams in Moodle.
 Through these exams you have the opportunity to demonstrate what you've learned in the course thus far.